akka/akka/akka-docs/rst/java/http/routing-dsl/directives/file-and-resource-directives/getFromBrowseableDirectories.rst

 Use ``getFromDirectory`` if directory browsing isn't required.

-For more details refer to :ref:`-getFromBrowseableDirectory-`.
+For more details refer to :ref:`-getFromBrowseableDirectory-java-`.

 Example
 -------